BrettMahon/BladeRazor/README.md

 ## Contact

-If you need help or would like to suggest features, mail me at blade@bryanstondigital.co.za
+If you need help or would like to suggest features, mail me at blade@bryanstondigital.co.za or tweet me [@MahonBrett](https://twitter.com/MahonBrett)

 ## License